IN-CORE/pyincore/README.md

     Note that you will be asked to copy/paste a token into your browser when you connect for the first time.

-- Download the **Building damage analysis** Jupyter notebook (<http://incore2.ncsa.illinois.edu/doc/examples/buildingdamage.ipynb>) and verify the installation by running it from your project folder.
-For details of running and manipulating `ipynb` files refer to [Jupyter documentation](https://jupyter.readthedocs.io/en/latest/running.html#running).
-If you have problems running notebooks, contact us at **incore-dev@lists.illinois.edu**.

-Additionally, a user can run Jupyter notebook interactively in NCSA's [IN-CORE Lab](https://incore-jupyter.ncsa.illinois.edu/hub/login). (*coming soon*)
+- Additionally, a user can run Jupyter notebook interactively in NCSA's [IN-CORE Lab](https://incore-jupyter.ncsa.illinois.edu/hub/login). (*coming soon*)

 ## Documentation